With countless payment apps and providers available on your laptop, tablet, and smartphone, it can be hard to pick one to use.

 Delivery speed aside, TransferWise does have some notable perks.
-There’s no foreign exchange rate markup and you can also create a history of people you’ve sent money to, for easy repeat transactions.
+For example, there’s no foreign exchange rate markup, and you can also create a history of people you’ve sent money to for easy repeat transactions.

 Rather than charging the mid-market exchange rate, Xoom adds a markup of 1% to 3%.
 From there, the fees vary greatly depending on what type of account you use to send money and what country you’re sending it to.

 It’s cheaper to use a bank account and can cost as little as $4.99.
-It gets a lot more expensive using a credit or debit card, going as high as $149.
+However, it gets a lot more expensive using a credit or debit card, going as high as $149.